 Danielle is getting down, and dirty, with local-food providers, to learn about their personal journey.
 From gluten-free bakeries, all the way down to cattle ranchers, she is spending the time to get to really get to know them, document their stories with photos, as well as words.
 Her posts are gorgeously written, and stunning to look at.
 Last Tuesday, she invited me to tag along with you during one of her interview sessions, as she was interviewing one of my favorite local businesses, a French yogurt maker Saint Benoit.

 It was a gorgeous spring morning.
 Crisp.
 Dewy.
 Sunny.
 The birds were chirping, and we were heading north with cameras, and coffees in hand.
 The drive to Saint.
-Benoit, lead us through green pastures, past wild turkeys, and fields of Jersey cows, mooing.
-Perfect.
+Benoit, lead us through green pastures, past wild turkeys, and fields of Jersey cows mooing good morning at us, was Perfect.

 I am not going to tell you about Saint Benoit.
 You will have to wait for Danielle’s voice.
-I will say; I was impressed.
-Beniot’s business reminded me so much of how Dominique Chapolard runs’ his pig farm in Gascony.
-The only difference was the animal, and the end product; delicious, French-inspired, creamy yogurt made with the finest ingredients in the Bay Area.
-After my experience there, I could not stop thinking about the yogurt, and that first silky taste that kissed my lips.
-Wallet in hand, I headed out to find it in my neighborhood.
+I will say; I was very impressed.
+Beniot’s business reminded me so much of how my friend Dominique Chapolard runs’ his pig farm in Gascony.
+The only difference was the animal, and the end product which is a delicious, French-inspired, creamy yogurt made with the finest ingredients in the Bay Area.
+After my experience there, I could not stop thinking about the yogurt.
+Wallet in hand, I headed out to find some at my local market.